 During the first two years in the specialist program, trainees may request a transfer to the doctoral program, which involves more extensive graduate training.
 Trainees must meet with each School Psychology faculty member to discuss their request.
 Trainees should submit a formal letter to the program coordinator requesting the transfer.
 The letter should describe how the doctoral program better meets the trainee's needs and professional goals.
 Transfer to the doctoral program is not automatic.
 Approving a transfer is subject to trainees' qualifications.
 Granting a transfer request is subject to space and availability in the applicable doctoral cohort.
 The School Psychology Coordinating Committee will consider transfer requests during the last two weeks of the semester.
 The Coordinating Committee will notify trainees, in writing, of its decision.
-If the request is approved, the Graduate Programs Office will notify trainees about applying after the spring semester for admission to the doctoral program.
+If the request is approved, the Graduate Programs Office will notify trainees once the official transfer to the doctoral program has been processed.